OpenEvalProject/evals/manuscripts/elife-64356/v2/manuscript.md

 ## Materials and methods

-## Samples and processing
+### Samples and processing

 The project was approved by the Joint Chinese University of Hong Kong-Hospital Authority New Territories East Cluster Clinical Research Ethics Committee (approval reference number 2011.204).
 All participants provided written informed consent.
 Pregnant women and HCC patients were recruited from the Prince of Wales Hospital of Hong Kong.
 The pregnant woman with lymphoma was recruited from the Hong Kong Sanatorium and Hospital, Hong Kong.
 Lung transplant recipients were recruited from the National Institutes of Health (NIH) (iRIS reference number 363880).
 Plasma samples were collected longitudinally at one or several time points after transplantation.
 Venous blood samples were collected into EDTA-containing tubes and centrifuged at 1600 g for 10 min.
 The plasma portion was recentrifuged at 16,000 g to remove residual blood cells.
 DNA from plasma was extracted with the QIAamp Circulating Nucleic Acid Kit (Qiagen).

-## Identification of tumor-specific mutations in HCC patients
+### Identification of tumor-specific mutations in HCC patients

 We prepared libraries using DNA extracted from the tumor tissue and buffy coat with the TruSeq Nano DNA Library Prep Kit (Illumina).
 Paired-end (2 × 75 bp) sequencing was performed on the HiSeq4000 system (Illumina).
 Sequencing data were aligned to the human reference genome using the Burrows-Wheeler Aligner (Li and Durbin, 2010).
 We compared the data of tumor tissue with that of buffy coat to call the tumor-specific mutations using the Genome Analysis Toolkit (version 4.1.2.0) (McKenna et al., 2010).

 To call the tumor-specific mutations directly from the plasma, DNA isolated from the plasma was submitted to library preparation and sequencing.
 The sequencing data of plasma DNA were then compared with that of the buffy coat to identify the tumor-specific mutations.
 Single nucleotides variations observed in plasma for more than a threshold number of occasions but not in the buffy coat were identified as candidate mutations.
 The threshold was based on the total number of sequenced reads covering the variant's nucleotide position as described in our previous study (Chan et al., 2016).
 In addition, the sequencing reads covering these candidate mutations were realigned to the reference human genome using a second alignment software which could reduce the number of false-positive results caused by alignment errors as described previously (Chan et al., 2016).

-## Identification of tumor-specific mutations and fetal-specific SNPs in the pregnant women with lymphoma
+### Identification of tumor-specific mutations and fetal-specific SNPs in the pregnant women with lymphoma

 The DNA extracted from the maternal plasma, tumor cells, and normal cells were submitted to library preparation using either the KAPA HTP Library Preparation Kit (Kapa Biosystems) or the TruSeq Nano DNA Library Prep Kit (Illumina) following the manufacturer’s instructions.
 The 2 × 75 (paired-end mode) cycles of sequencing were performed using the Illumina platforms, including the HiSeq and NextSeq.
 To call the plasma-specific variants, we compared the sequencing data of DNA extracted from the maternal plasma with that from the normal cells using the dynamic cutoff algorithm as described previously (Chan et al., 2016).
 We used the biallelic SNPs downloaded from the dbSNP database (Build 135) to classify the plasma-specific variants.
 For plasma-specific variants within the dbSNP database, we further filtered out the variants that present in the tumor tissue to obtain the fetal-specific SNPs.
 For the non-dbSNP variants, the single nucleotide variants observed in at least three molecules from the tumor tissue sequencing data were remained as tumor-specific variants.
 The bioinformatic pipeline for filtering these mutations was written in Python script.

-## Microarray-based genotyping
+### Microarray-based genotyping

 Pre-transplant blood samples were collected from the donor and recipient.
 Genomic DNA was extracted from whole blood with the DNeasy Blood and Tissue Kit (Qiagen) and amplified with REPLI-g Mini Kit (Qiagen).
 For the pregnant case, genomic DNA of the mother and fetus were extracted from maternal buffy coat and fetal placenta tissue with the QIAamp DNA Mini Kit (Qiagen).
 Genotyping was performed on Illumina whole-genome arrays (HumanOmni2.5 or HumanOmni1) following the manufacturer’s protocol (De Vlaminck et al., 2014).

-## Bisulfite-treated DNA libraries preparation and sequencing analysis
+### Bisulfite-treated DNA libraries preparation and sequencing analysis

 Libraries were prepared from plasma DNA with the TruSeq Nano DNA Library Prep Kit (Illumina).
 DNA libraries were subjected to two rounds of bisulfite modification with the EpiTect Bisulfite Kit (Qiagen) following by 12 cycles of PCR amplification.
 Bisulfite-treated libraries were sequenced in paired-end mode (2 × 75 bp) on a HiSeq 4000 system (Illumina).
 The sequencing reads were trimmed to remove adapter sequences and low-quality bases (i.e., quality score <5).
 The trimmed reads were aligned to the human reference genome build hg19 with Methy-Pipe (Jiang et al., 2014).

-## GETMap analysis
+### GETMap analysis

 The reference methylomes included the whole-genome bisulfite sequencing data of five different tissues, including neutrophils, lymphocytes (combining B and T lymphocytes), liver, and lung from the BLUEPRINT Project (Martens and Stunnenberg, 2013), Roadmap Epigenomics (Roadmap Epigenomics Consortium et al., 2015), ENCODE (Davis et al., 2018), and GEO (Barrett et al., 2013).
 In addition, bisulfite sequencing data of two placenta tissues generated by our group were used as tissue-specific methylomes.
 The sequencing reads were aligned to the human reference genome build hg19 with bwa-meth (https://github.com/brentp/bwa-meth).
 After alignment, the methylation levels for 28,217,006 CpG sites across five types of tissues were determined.
 CpG sites fulfilling the following criteria were used for the analysis: (i) in the five reference tissues, the difference between the highest and lowest methylation levels was greater than 25% and (ii) after removing either tissue with the highest or the lowest methylation level, the coefficient of variation of methylation level across the remaining reference tissues was less than 0.3.
 We retrieved the methylation levels of different tissues across the set of CpG sites covered by the set of DNA molecules carrying the genetic variants.
 The measured CpG methylation levels of DNA molecules were recorded in a vector (X) and the retrieved reference methylation levels across different tissues were recorded in a matrix (M).
+The proportional contributions (P) from different tissues to donor- or recipient-specific DNA molecules were deduced by quadratic programming:

+$$
+X¯_{i}=\sumk(p_{k}\timesM_{ik}),
+$$

-The proportional contributions (P) from different tissues to donor- or recipient-specific DNA molecules were deduced by quadratic programming:X¯i=∑k(pk×Mik),where X¯i represents the methylation density of a CpG site i in the DNA mixture; pk represents the proportional contribution of cell type k to the DNA mixture; Mik represents the methylation density of the CpG site i in the cell type k.
+where $X¯_{i}$ represents the methylation density of a CpG site i in the DNA mixture; pk represents the proportional contribution of cell type k to the DNA mixture; Mik represents the methylation density of the CpG site i in the cell type k.
 When the number of sites is the same or larger than the number of organs, the values of individual pk could be determined.

-The aggregated contribution of all cell types would be constrained to be 100%:∑kpk=100%
+The aggregated contribution of all cell types would be constrained to be 100%:

+$$
+\sumkp_{k}=100%
+$$

-Furthermore, all the organs’ contributions would be required to be non-negative:pk ≥ 0, ∀ k
+Furthermore, all the organs’ contributions would be required to be non-negative:

+$$
+p_{k} \geq 0, ∀ k
+$$

 The GETMap deconvolution analysis was performed with a program written in Python (http://www.python.org/).

-## Sample information
+### Sample information

 The information of all the samples analyzed in this study, including sequencing depth, number of informative SNPs, number of informative sequencing fragments, number of informative CpG sites, and number of CpG sites used for deconvolution, are provided in Supplementary file 1.